BRC20 Pinning Attack: Dissecting BRC20

 \subsection{Technical Foundation}

-\textbf{Bitcoin ``standards''.} Bitcoin standards commonly refer to Bitcoin Improvement Proposals (BIPs)~\cite{bips}, which are established specifications or protocols defining various aspects of the Bitcoin network and its ecosystem, similar to ERC standards in the Ethereum ecosystem.
-These standards include a broad spectrum of topics, including protocols, transactions, address systems, wallets, and security.
-Here, we introduce BIPs that are relevant to the creation of BRC20.
+\textbf{Bitcoin ``standards''.} Bitcoin standards are primarily defined through Bitcoin Improvement Proposals (BIPs)~\cite{bips}, which serve as formal specifications governing various components of the Bitcoin protocol and its broader ecosystem.
+Similar in purpose to Ethereum's ERC standards, BIPs cover a wide range of topics, including transaction formats, address schemes, wallet structures, and security mechanisms.
+In Table~\ref{tab:target_node_state}, we highlight the subset of BIPs that are particularly relevant to the design and creation of BRC20 tokens.

-\textbf{Schnorr signature.} Schnorr signature~\cite{schnorr1991efficient} (cf. BIP-340) is adopted to replace ECDSA for an improved efficiency (reducing signature length from 71-72 bytes to 64) while still remaining ECDSA’s security promises.
-An outstanding benefit is key aggregation (a.k.a., \textit{multisig}), which allows multiple signatures from collaborative parties to be combined into a single signature.
-This aggregation involves combining a public key and a public key formed from the Merkle root of many scripts that can be used to spend the output.
+\textbf{Schnorr signature.} The Schnorr signature scheme~\cite{schnorr1991efficient}, formalized in BIP-340, was introduced to replace ECDSA in Bitcoin, offering improved efficiency and comparable security guarantees.
+In particular, Schnorr signatures reduce the signature size from 71–72 bytes (ECDSA) to a fixed 64 bytes.
+One of its key advantages is support for key aggregation (also known as \textit{multisig}), which enables multiple parties to collaboratively generate a single aggregated signature.

 \textbf{Taproot/Tapscript.} Taproot (BIP-341/342/343) outlines the integration of Schnorr signatures and introduces the concept of locking outputs to multiple scripts using Merkle branches (MAST, BIP-114/117).
 This enables a new method of spending Bitcoin known as Pay-to-Taproot (P2TR) where users can pay to either a Schnorr public key or the Merkle root of various other scripts (e.g., Tapscript).